AdKats/AdKats/README.md

   <li><b>'HackerChecker: Enable'</b> - Whether the internal BF3Stats hacker-checker is enabled.</li>
   <li><b>'HackerChecker: Whitelist'</b> - The list of player names, GUIDs, and IPs, that will not be checked by the hacker-checker.</li>
   <li><b>'HackerChecker: DPS Checker: Enable'</b> - Whether the Damage Mod portion of the hacker-checker is enabled.</li>
   <li><b>'HackerChecker: DPS Checker: Trigger Level'</b> - The percentage over normal weapon damage that will cause a ban.
 50 kills minimum to trigger.
-After 3 months of testing, 50 is the best value.</li>
+After 3 months of testing, 50 is the best value, and has not issued a single false positive in that time.</li>
   <li><b>'HackerChecker: HSK Checker: Enable'</b> - Whether the Aimbot portion of the hacker-checker is enabled.</li>
   <li><b>'HackerChecker: HSK Checker: Trigger Level'</b> - The headshot/kill ratio for automatic weapons that will trigger a ban.
 100 kills minimum to trigger.
 After 3 months of testing, we suggest setting between 50 and 70 depending on the severity you want to enforce.
-You will get some false positives down near 50, and virtually none at 70.</li>
+You will get some false positives down near 50 but will catch many more aimbotters, setting near 70 will not result in any false positives but also wont catch as many aimbotters.</li>
 </ul>
 <h3>D99.
 Debug Settings:</h3>
 <ul>